vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

   covering at least two hours prior to the start and four hours after the end of the appointment.

-* (regional IM post / calendar) Work calendar events and Slack
+* (local IM post / calendar) Work calendar events and Slack
   reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3 days leading up to the appointment to keep that day clear.